0xoc/upToSpeedBlockchainDev/hh/README.md

 # Sample hardhat project

-this projects makes use of Uniswap v2 and Uniswap v3, to perform test swaps and add test liquidity
+this project makes use of Uniswap v2 and Uniswap v3, to perform test swaps and add test liquidity

 ## Quick start